 Var Vs Dynamic Keywords In C#

 Programming languages can normally be considered to be either statically typed or dynamically typed.
 A static (not to be confused with the static keyword, used for classes) typed language validates the syntax or checks for any errors during the compilation of the code.
-On the other hand, dynamically typed languages validate the syntax or checks for errors only at run time.
+On the other hand, dynamically typed languages validate the syntax or check for errors only at run time.
 For example, C# and Java are a static type and JavaScript is a dynamically typed language.

 When were they introduced